 Kernels export symbols that kernel modules use.
-Symbols have version checksums attached, and the checksums of the exported kernel symbols must match the checksums of the kernel symbols that the Kernel Module Package uses.
+Symbols have version checksums attached, and the checksums of the exported kernel symbols must match the checksums of the kernel symbols that the kernel module package uses.
+In SUSE Linux Enterprise Server 11 releases, kernels do not provide each kernel symbol individually; instead they group symbols together into classes (called "symsets") and provide checksums of these classes.